ivov/normative/README.md

 ## Client

 The `Client` class controls the main process, spawns renderer processes and registers IPC channels for communication with the renderer processes.
-For now, the main process has three IPC channels registered for receiving and responding to requests from renderer processes: one for retrieving entries, one for retrieving summaries, and one for user login via Google Sign In and Firebase.
+For now, the main process has three IPC channels registered for receiving and responding to requests from renderer processes: one for retrieving entries, one for retrieving summaries, and one for user login.

 ```ts
 export default class Client {